Category: Trip-planning

 Protected Areas and No-Take Zones

-Loreto Bay National Marine Park: The waters around Loreto are a UNESCO World Heritage Site and national marine park.
-Fishing is permitted within the park for recreational anglers with valid licenses, but commercial fishing is heavily restricted.
-Respect the park boundaries and follow local regulations — rangers patrol actively.
+Loreto Bay National Marine Park: Waters around Loreto are a UNESCO World Heritage Site and national marine park.
+Recreational fishing with a valid license is permitted within the park, but commercial fishing is heavily restricted.
+Respect park boundaries and follow local rules — rangers patrol actively.

 Upper Sea of Cortez Biosphere Reserve: The northern end of the Sea of Cortez (around San Felipe) has strict fishing restrictions related to vaquita porpoise protection and totoaba conservation.
-Check current access rules before fishing in this area.
+Check current access rules before fishing here.

-Cabo Pulmo National Marine Park: This coral reef system near the East Cape is a no-take zone — fishing, anchoring on coral, and disturbing marine life are all prohibited.
-Snorkeling and diving are permitted.
+Cabo Pulmo National Marine Park: Coral reef system near the East Cape.
+No-take zone — fishing, anchoring on coral, and disturbing marine life are all prohibited.
+Snorkeling and diving permitted.

 Transporting Fish Home